William Lygon, 7th Earl Beauchamp: Political career

-In 1902, Beauchamp joined the Liberal Party and the same year he married Lady Lettice Mary Elizabeth Grosvenor, the daughter of Victor Grosvenor, Earl Grosvenor.
+In 1902, Beauchamp joined the Liberal Party, and also married Lady Lettice Mary Elizabeth Grosvenor, the daughter of Victor Grosvenor, Earl Grosvenor.
 When the Liberals came to power under Henry Campbell-Bannerman in December 1905, Beauchamp was appointed Captain of the Honourable Corps of Gentlemen-at-Arms and was sworn of the Privy Council in January 1906.
 In July 1907, he became Lord Steward of the Household, a post he retained when H. H. Asquith became Prime Minister in 1908.
-He entered the cabinet as Lord President of the Council in June 1910, a post that he held until November of the same year, when he was appointed First Commissioner of Works.
+He entered the cabinet as Lord President of the Council in June 1910, a post he held until November of the same year, when he was appointed First Commissioner of Works.

 Identified with the radical wing of the Liberal Party, Beauchamp also chaired (in December 1913) the Central Land and Housing Council, which was designed to advance Lloyd George's Land Campaign.
-He was again Lord President of the council from 1914 to 1915.
+He was again in government as Lord President of the Council from 1914 to 1915.
 However, he was not a member of the coalition government formed by Asquith in May 1915.
 Lord Beauchamp never returned to ministerial office but was the Liberal leader in the House of Lords from 1924 to 1931, supporting the ailing party with his substantial fortune.

 While serving in Parliament, Beauchamp also voiced his support for a range of progressive measures such as workmen's compensation, an expansion in rural housing provision, an agricultural minimum wage, improved safety standards and reduced working hours for miners.